Code-Institute-Submissions/milestone-project-113/testing.md

 - Discover the Best of Australia Carousel

-  1. Scroll down to the Discover the Best of Australia carousel and verify that it appears with 4 cards displayed.
+  1. Scroll down to the discover the best of Australia carousel and verify that it appears with 4 cards displayed.
   2. Click the left arrow and verify that the carousel now shows the 2nd, 3rd, 4th and 5th cards.
   3. Click the right arrow and verify that the carousel now shows the 10th, 1st, 2nd and 3rd cards.
   4. Reduce and expand the width of the screen and verify that the number of cards changes to 3 at screen widths between 991px and 768px 2 cards at screen widths below 768px.